oneapi-src/oneDNN/doc/usage_models/inference.md

 ## int8 Inference

-Intel MKL-DNN supports low precision int8 for inference execution.
+DNNL supports low precision int8 for inference execution.
 Note that not all primitives have int8 versions.
 Sometimes the speed benefits would be minimal, or the loss in accuracy is not acceptable.
 Also the soft-max classifier only supports fp32, so int8 inference will require a reorder before executing this primitive.

-By default, the Intel MKL-DNN reorder primitive does not scale upon casting to int8.
+By default, the DNNL reorder primitive does not scale upon casting to int8.
 In order to compress fp32 data to int8 precision while still preserving the entire shape of the distribution, a process called **quantization** must applied.
 Quantization will scale the data based on its range to efficiently fill the bits available for int8 type.

-To achieve quantization upon casting, the user must provide a few inputs to Intel MKL-DNN in order to use int8 inference:
+To achieve quantization upon casting, the user must provide a few inputs to DNNL in order to use int8 inference:

 * Specify data type at creation of primitive descriptor (int8 in this case)
-* Provide a scaling factor for Intel MKL-DNN reorder primitive
+* Provide a scaling factor for DNNL reorder primitive
 * Provide an output scaling factor the operation primitive

-Please see the dedicated [section](@ref dev_guide_inference_int8) on low precision computations in Intel MKL-DNN for a detailed discussion, including how to calculate the scaling factors.
+Please see the dedicated [section](@ref dev_guide_inference_int8) on low precision computations in DNNL for a detailed discussion, including how to calculate the scaling factors.